Thursday, April 1

 Song with wing-fluttering.

-The Brown-headed Cowbird song is a bubbly note at the start and followed by a whistle (Apr, PA).
+The Brown-headed Cowbird song is a bubbly note at the start followed by a whistle.
+Each male has a small repertoire of several different phrases.

 Baltimore Oriole (May, PA).